(505) 216- 7418

 3. Common minor illnesses are often treated symptomatically with over the counter medications such as analgesics, antihistamines, decongestants, or antacids

 In order for the School Health Center staff to administer medications for long term and or acute illness or conditions, an Authorization to Administer Prescribed Medication form is required.
 The provider and the student’s parent or guardian must fill out this form.
 It will be kept in the student’s chart in the Student Health Center.
+IF THIS CONSENT IS NOT COMPLETED AND SIGNED EACH YEAR BY THE PARENT/GUARDIAN AND MEDICAL PROVIDER, WE CANNOT ADMINISTER ANY PRESCRIPTION MEDICATIONS TO YOUR CHILD.

 >>Helpful hint: please keep a hard copy of this form readily available.
 If your student is seen by a doctor when home on leave, you will need to take this form with you as it needs to be signed by the prescribing provider.
 All School Health Center forms are available on the SFIS Website.
 If you need a hardcopy of any forms please call our office and we can assist you.